Stay warm, stay smart!

 Clean your filters or replace them once a month to increase performance.
 A clean filter is like a breath of fresh air for your furnace.

 Roll up a small rug or towel and place it across the bottom of your door to prevent cold air from sneaking in.
-Check for drafts in windows as well.
+Check for drafts in windows too.

-Close heat registers in rooms you’re not using, but ensure the temperature stays above freezing to protect your pipes.
+Close heat registers in rooms you’re not using, but make sure the temperature stays above freezing to protect your pipes.
 It’s cold out there, keep the warmth where you need it most.

 Set your water heater to 120°F. Many are preset at 140°F, which uses more energy than necessary.
 Lowering the temperature is like turning down the heat on your energy bill!